mongodb/docs/source/administration/replication-architectures.rst

 The minimum *recommend* architecture for a :term:`replica set` consists of:

-- One :term:`primary node <primary>`.
+- One :term:`primary <primary>` for the set.

-- Two :term:`secondary nodes <secondary>`, which can become the primary node at any time.
+- Two :term:`secondary members <secondary>`, which can become the primary at any time.

 This makes :ref:`failover <replica-set-failover>` possible, and ensures that there are two independent copies of the entire data set at all times.
-Even if one node is inaccessible, the set will still be able to elect another nodes as :term:`primary`, and continue replication until the first node is accessible again or a replacement set member can be initialized.
+Even if one member is inaccessible, the set will still be able to elect another member as :term:`primary`, and continue replication until the first member can recover.

 .. note::